ES-1085/f2024-ds1-project-data-betas/memo/memo.md

 ### Plot 1: Total fuel usage by month

+This graph excludes coastal biodiesel and kerosene as they are not currently being used by COA.
+The gallons are summed for each month using the deliveries from 2014 to 2023 to see if there are any general trends in the month by month usage.
+Deliveries from 2024 are excluded because the year has not finished yet and there would be deliveries missing from the later months in the year.

 ``` r
 fuels |>
   filter(Year < 2024, Fuel_type %in% c("Heating Oil", "Propane")) |>